May Ranch Avoided Grassland Conversion Project

 Impacts & Benefits

-Looking at the big picture, this project helps to protect the land, biodiversity and habitat for countless species of plants and animals.
-The project area includes 7 miles of the Big Sandy Creek, wetlands, open water habitat, and is designated by The Nature Conservancy (TNC) as a priority area.
-Dozens of rare grasses and hundreds of types of flowers are protected along with buffalo, prairie dogs, jack rabbits, deer, coyotes, foxes, and innumerable species of birds.
+Looking at the big picture, this project helps to protect the land, biodiversity and habitat for numerous species of plants and animals.
+The project area includes seven miles of the Big Sandy Creek, wetlands, open water habitat, and is designated by The Nature Conservancy (TNC) as a priority area.
+Native grasses and forbes are protected along with habitat for many rare bird species.
+The area provides critical stop-over habitat for migratory waterfowl.

 Validation & Verification

-This project has been verified by the Conservation Fund and the Climate Action Reserve.
+This project has been verified according to the Climate Action Reserve Grassland Protocol.